-By creating this connection between the calming music and a good time for a dog-nap, you can condition your dog’s involuntary nervous system to relax when it is played.
-Even if you are spending a lot of time at home right now, with music conditioning you will be preparing your dog for a better experience the next time that they are left behind for a significant amount of time.
+By creating this connection between calming music and a good time for a dog-nap, you can condition your dog’s involuntary nervous system to relax when it is played.
+Even if you are spending a lot of time at home right now, with music conditioning you will be preparing your fur baby for a better experience the next time that they are left behind for a significant amount of time.

 Create a Space of Comfort for Them

 In tandem with a soundtrack that is on point, you will want to provide your dog with a prime napping place where they feel safe.
 This space will allow them to take full advantage of those audio cues while you’re off during the workday or out at the bar half the night.

 Particularly if you have a small pen or doggy kennel where your dog will be contained while you are away, you want to ensure that this is a place of comfort for them.